HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 MATT DUFFER: They must carry it out.
 Yeah.
 They’re not going to be pleased.
 No, I’m not serious.
 They will be okay.

-Obviously, a major influence on the series was D&D. Could you elaborate on its writing-related effects and how creating a season is analogous to creating a campaign?
+A major influence on the series was D&D. Could you elaborate on its writing-related effects and how creating a season is analogous to creating a campaign?

 It is comparable to creating a campaign, says Matt Duffer.
 Even so, it’s strange.
 Ross and I, as I frequently claim, are avid board game players even if we didn’t play a lot of D&D as children.
-Due to the fact that Magic the Gathering was popular while we were in the early 1990s.
+Magic the Gathering was popular while we were in the early 1990s.
 Our main interest was Magic the Gathering.
 We created an hour-long Magic the Gathering movie as our very first production.
 We were the only ones using plastic swords to attack one another.
 But the storytelling, originality, and abundance of incredible monsters that are a part of D&D are what I adore about it, and what I’ve come to love about it even more.

-It was a very early concept when we decided that it would have to be D&D because Magic obviously didn’t exist.
+It was a very early concept when we decided that it would have to be D&D because Magic didn’t exist.
 Ross and I did play it, but not constantly.
 We decided to do it.
 Then, I believe we did not realize—well, they would call the bad guy, the villain, the Demogorgon _Until we were a few scripts into writing Season 1.
 He would be given a name modeled after a creature from the D&D mythos.

 The notion that youngsters are utilizing this game to explain and understand the illogical and odd things happening around them has thus far stuck.
 We’re very happy that they were playing accidentally.
 Had an opening scene when they were playing D&D unintentionally, which is almost as much of an homage to E.T. as anything else.